CosDiabos/WP-Bench/README.md

 - Functions snippets;
 - Popup with function documentation based on WP Codex;
 - Basic folder and files generation for themes, plugins:
-  - Structure customizable by JSON.
+  - Customizable structure by JSON.

 # Documentation